-The dependence of PageRank probability P on integer index n is shown in Fig. 3.
+The dependence of PageRank probability P on the integer index n is shown in figure 3.
 It is characterized by a global decay $P \propto 1/n$ with the presence of various branches which are especially well visible for the rescaled quantity nP.
 This structure is preserved with the increase of matrix size for the values of n < N/100.
 The direct check shows that the highest plateau corresponds to the prime numbers p.

-Another way to analyze the structures visible in Fig. 3 is to consider the dependence of n on the PageRank index K obtained from the PageRank probability $P(K_n)$.
+Another way to analyze the structures visible in figure 3 is to consider the dependence of n on the PageRank index K obtained from the PageRank probability $P(K_n)$ .
 In fact K gives a new order of integers imposed by the PageRank.
-The dependence n(K) is shown in Fig. 4 on a large scale.
-In a first approximation we find the layered structure with a sequence of parallel lines $n \propto K$.
-This global structure is preserved with the increase of the matrix size from $N = 10^5$ to 10^7 .
+The dependence n(K) is shown in figure 4 on a large scale.
+In the first approximation, we find the layered structure with a sequence of parallel lines $n \propto K$ .
+This global structure is preserved with the increase of the matrix size from $N = 10^5$ to $10^7$ .